New Big Money Means Inovio Pharmaceuticals Inc. (INO) Investors Could Reap Benefit

 Inovio Pharmaceuticals Inc. (INO): Who are the competitors?

-The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading 27.26% up over the past 12 months.
-Pfizer Inc. (PFE) is 22.81% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading 17.70% up over the past 12 months and Cleveland BioLabs Inc. (CBLI) that is 222.44% higher over the same period.
+Pfizer Inc. (PFE) is 17.43% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 13.78% from the last report on Jan 28, 2021 to stand at a total of 43.31 million short shares sold with a short interest ratio of 2.19.